 Homemade Cheese Crackers with ricotta and cheddar cheese, a delicious savoury snack with only 4 ingredients that will be a big hit at any party.
-And baby and toddler friendly too.
+A baby and toddler friendly recipe, these crackers are healthy, with no sugar or salt added, and great for any time of the year.

 These bites must be the easiest to whip up.
 All you need is equal amounts of only 4 ingredients: butter, cheddar cheese, ricotta and flour.
 And, bonus point, you can make them with the kids, they will love getting their hands messy.